exercism/javascript/concepts/regular-expressions/about.md

 ## Performance with Regex

-Regarding performance, the main difference is how often the regex is compiled:
+Regarding performance, both of them create a RegExp object.
+The main difference is how often the regex is compiled:

 - With `Regular Expression Literal`: one time during initial code parsing and compiling
 - With `RegExp()` syntax: Every time new Object gets created.